-The rail tickets that we needed would have been about €320 for four adults.
-With the rail strike canceling our train travel, the last-minute car rental cost us €1200 for a 2-day rental.
+The rail tickets that we needed from Italy to Germanhy would have been about €320 total for four adults.
+With the German rail strike happening, our train travel was cancelled and the last-minute car rental cost us €1200 for a 2-day rental.
 Yikes!

 6. What happens if you test positive before your return to the US?